What are the types of private schools in Milton?

-- Mixed-age classrooms: Most Montessori schools in Milton, Ontario have multi-age groupings.
-This includes infant (birth to 3), toddler (3 to 6), lower elementary (6-9), and upper elementary programs.
-Some schools have secondary programs as well.
+- Mixed-age classrooms: Milton Montessori schools group children across age ranges—infant (birth to 3), toddler (3 to 6), lower elementary (6–9), and upper elementary.
+Some also offer middle or secondary levels.

 Frequently Asked Questions